deepwilson/Sketch-Query-Guided-Object-Detection/README.md

 This repository introduces a novel approach to **Sketch-guided Object Detection (SGOD)**, where multiple objects can be localized based on sketches with spatial awareness, improving the performance of object detection tasks in complex scenes.
 Traditional methods focus on detecting a single object at a time based on a single sketch, but this approach extends the functionality to detect multiple objects with meaningful spatial relationships between them.
 The method is built on top of the **DEtection TRansformers (DETR)** model, with significant modifications to integrate both photo and sketch features into the detection pipeline.
 The result is a more flexible, scalable, and spatially aware object detection system.

-The core contribution of this repository is the modification of the DETR model to support **sketch query guidance**.
+The core contribution of this research is to support **sketch query guidance**.
 This allows users to draw multiple sketches, which are then processed by the model to localize various objects with spatial alignment.
-The framework is designed to work seamlessly with complex real-world scenarios where multiple objects may be queried and detected simultaneously.

 ## Key Features